-At its seventy-fifth session, the Assembly decided to include in the provisional agenda of its seventy-sixth session, under the item entitled "General and complete disarmament", the sub-item entitled "Convening of the fourth special session of the General Assembly devoted to disarmament" (resolution 75/44).
+(z) Steps to building a common roadmap towards a world without nuclear weapons At its seventy-seventh session, the General Assembly decided to include in the provisional agenda of its seventy-eighth session, under the item entitled "General and complete disarmament", the sub-item entitled "Steps to building a common roadmap towards a world without nuclear weapons" (resolution 77/76).
+No advance documentation is expected.